7 Ways to Stretch a Lump Sum Relocation Package

 Don’t overlook the small stuff.
 Find out the prices of boxes, tape, and other moving essentials, which will add up.
 Include as much detail as possible in your lump sum budget so it will cover every expense involved in your relocation move.

-4) Reduce the amount of stuff to move
+4) Reduce the Amount of Stuff to Move

 The less stuff to move, the less it’ll cost.
 Before packing up, the employee should take time to clean out closets, drawers, attic, garage, and other storage areas in their home.
 They can divide their belongings by those to keep, donate, sell, or throw away.
 Then they’ll only need to use the relocation package to transport items they really want and need.
+We understand that deciding what stays and what goes is easier said than done.
+If you’re unsure where or how to make those decisions, The PODS Blog has 11 pro tips for decluttering before a move.

 After decluttering, it’s smart to hold a moving sale, sell items online, or donate unwanted items.
 The rest can be tossed or recycled.
 Many moving companies charge based on the weight of the belongings, so the more that’s purged, the more potential savings.

-5) Broaden the home search
+5) Broaden the Home Search

 If the employee is moving to a popular destination for relocation, they're likely to have stiff competition for homes and apartments.
 And a competitive real estate environment usually translates into higher prices.
 But a little flexibility could save a lot of money.
 For instance, if a commute is manageable, it can be helpful to look for more affordable housing options on the outskirts of the city.